Sutton-in-the-Isle: Sports and recreation

 The village has a cricket club with its own grounds and cricket pavilion.
 Adjacent to the Brooklands Centre off the Brook, the Parish Council provides playing fields, a multi-use games area and a sports pavilion used by local football teams and other local sports groups.
 The village bowls club green is also next to the sports pavilion.
-The pavilion also hosts a weekly pensioners' lunch club.
 In nearby Stirling Way the Parish Council provides a children's play area.
 Elsewhere on the south side of the village is the Recreation Ground, previously used for organised sporting events but now used as an informal recreation and dog walking area.

 New developments

 Linden Homes submitted a major planning application early in 2017.
 Concerns were raised about the impact of this development on village services such as the school and the GP surgery.
 East Cambridgeshire District Council refused an initial application for 77 homes but Linden Homes subsequently took this to appeal and were successful.
-Those homes are currently under construction with an outline application for a further 173 homes currently being considered by the District Council.
-This would lead to an overall development of 250 homes in accordance with the Neighbourhood Plan.
+Those homes have been constructed and occupied.
+A further application for a further 173 homes has been approved by the District Council.
+This will lead to an overall development of 250 homes in accordance with the Neighbourhood Plan.
+As part of the planning agreement for the development, funding will be provided for local education and highways, as well as an upgrade to the existing multi-use games area in the village.
+The agreement also includes the provision of land for a burial ground as well as additional sports pitches.

 Wider parish

 Sutton Gault (Bury Lane) is a part of the parish of Sutton-in-the-Isle.
 The name derives from the gault clay that has been extracted from there.
-It comprises a few houses and farms, a guest home, "Grove Barn" and an inn, "The Anchor".
+It comprises a few houses and farms, a former guest home, "Grove Barn" and an former inn, "The Anchor".
 The Old Bedford River and New Bedford River pass through Sutton Gault.
 The land between them, known as the Ouse Washes, a giant flood water reservoir which also forms part of an internationally important wetland habitat.
 When the flood water is very high the road through the Washes is impassible and closed to traffic.

 The Americas, also known as The America or just America, is another part of the parish.
 Although it is treated as a separate settlement from the village of Sutton-in-the-Isle on some maps, most residents consider it part of the village and the equivalent of a street name.
 So far the origins of the name remain a mystery.
 It is known to have had its name since at least 1881 as it is mentioned in the census of that year, although the name could be much older.